maeganliew/AI-Invoice-Processor/README.md

-# 🌟 AI Invoice Processing System – Enterprise Document Automation
+# 🌟 Invoice Processing System – Enterprise Document Automation

 A smart, web-based system designed to automate invoice processing for businesses.
 Users can upload invoice images, and the system uses **OCR (Optical Character Recognition)** combined with **custom text parsing algorithms** to automatically extract key invoice details such as vendor name, invoice number, dates, and total amount.
 The system delivers real-time feedback, confidence scores, and handles missing or invalid data gracefully.